nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Dorm manager**: User of Dormanager Pro that has to keep track of the residents in their dorm
 * **Profile**: Collection of information related to a resident that serves as a block of interrelated data in Dormanger Pro.
 Consists of name, contact number, room number, and emergency contact.
 * **Emergency contact**: Person to contact when the resident related to said contact gets into an emergency (injury, immigration related issues etc.).
 Consists of a name and contact number.
 * **Dorm room**: Rooms of the dorm where residents stay in.
-Corresponds to a floor and room number that specify its location.
+Corresponds to a floor and unit number that specify its location.
 * **Graduation Year**: The year during which the student will graduate.
 * **File path**: The path to the file.
 Is considered to be the location of the file.
 Can often be found by right-clicking the file as an option in the menu.
 * **JSON**: A type of file like `pdf` and `docx` that is often used for data storage.